Baltimore sues ATF over gun data denied in public information request

 The city also requested information about the average "time-to-crime" statistics for guns recovered in connection with city homicides, suicides and other instances.
 Time-to-crime is the time that elapses between when a gun is legally purchased and when it is used in a crime.

-While the Baltimore Police Department currently receives such information from the ATF, BPD is prohibited from sharing the information with the mayor or city council members.
+While the Baltimore Police Department currently receives such information from the ATF, the deparment is prohibited from sharing the information with the mayor or city council members.

 "We have to use common sense, and if it's the same stores and the same buyers over and over again, no one is that unlucky," said Scott, a Democrat, during a City Hall news conference.